Cost of Living in Maine, 2023

 - Saint Croix Island International Historic Site

-Aside from national parks, Maine has 32 state parks with a daily rate that ranges from $3 to $7 per adult Maine resident.
+Aside from national parks, Maine has 32 state parks with daily rates ranging from $3 to $7 per adult Maine resident.
 Some of the most popular state parks include:

 - Camden Hills State Park in Camden